Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Numerical Results

 \subsection{Main results}

 We first present the BER performance of each detector as a function of SNR for $(N,M)=(200,128)$ in Fig.~\ref{fig:BER_N200}.
 The results show that the MMSE detector fails to detect transmitted signals reliably (BER $\simeq 10^{-1}$) because the system is underdetermined.
-TI-detector exhibits the BER performance superior to that of the IW-SOAV ($L=1$), i.e., TI-detector achieves approximately $5$ dB gain at $\mathrm{BER}=10^{-4}$ over the IW-SOAV ($L=1$).
-Note that the computational cost for executing TI-detector with $T=50$ is almost comparable to that of the IW-SOAV ($L=1$).
-More interestingly, the BER performance of TI-detector is fairly close to that of IW-SOAV ($L\ge 2$).
-For example, with $\mathrm{SNR}=20$ dB, the BER estimate of TI-detector is $4.3 \times 10^{-5}$ whereas that of the IW-SOAV ($L=2$) is $6.8 \times 10^{-5}$.
-It should be noted that the total number iterations of the IW-SOAV ($L=2$) is 100.
+The ERTS detector shows the best BER performance in a middle SNR region where SNR is between $10$ dB and $20$ dB.
+On the other hand, TPG-detector exhibits the BER performance superior to that of the IW-SOAV ($L=1$), i.e., TPG-detector achieves approximately $5$ dB gain at $\mathrm{BER}=10^{-4}$ over the IW-SOAV ($L=1$).
+Note that the computational cost for executing TPG-detector with $T=50$ is almost comparable to that of the IW-SOAV ($L=1$).
+More interestingly, the BER performance of TPG-detector is fairly close to that of IW-SOAV {($L =5$)}.
+For example, with $\mathrm{SNR}=20$ dB, the BER estimate of TPG-detector is $6.8 \times 10^{-5}$ whereas that of the IW-SOAV {($L=5$)} is $4.3 \times 10^{-5}$.
+It should be noted that the total number iterations of the IW-SOAV ($L=5$) is 250.

 Figure \ref{fig:BER_N300} shows the BER performance for $(N,M)=(300,196)$.
-TI-detector successfully recovers transmitted signals with lower BER than that of the IW-SOAV($L=1$).
+In this case, ERTS shows relatively poor BER performance without a narrow region.
+TPG-detector successfully recovers transmitted signals with lower BER than that of the IW-SOAV($L=1$).
 It again achieves about $5$ dB gain against the IW-SOAV($L=1$) at $\mathrm{BER}=10^{-5}$.
-Although the IW-SOAV ($L \ge 2$) shows considerable performance improvements in this case, the gaps between the curves of TI-detector and the IW-SOAV ($L \ge 2$) are within 2 dB at $\mathrm{BER}=10^{-5}$.
+Although the IW-SOAV {($L = 5$)} shows considerable performance improvements in this case, the gaps between the curves of TPG-detector and the IW-SOAV {($L=5$)} are about 2 dB at $\mathrm{BER}=10^{-5}$.

+{In Fig.~\ref{fig:BER_N}, we show the BER performance of TPG-detector and IW-SOAV ($L=1$) for some antenna sizes $N$ with the rate $M/N=0.6$ fixed.
+The gap of their BER performances is especially large for SNR$=20$ (dB).
+We also find that the gain of the TPG-detector increases as $N$ grows though these algorithms have the same computational costs.
+It is confirmed that the TPG-detector outperforms other low-complexity algorithms especially in the massive overloaded MIMO channels.}